decadenceending/lang_dynmcs/README.rst

 Langevin Dynamics is used in mathematical modeling of molecular systems and their dynamics.
 Langevin Dynamics model is the first project in CHE 477.

+In this project we will attemp to model dynamics of a simple system.
 Features
 --------